0065paula/docs/source/h5_doc.md

 #####3.2.3 Volume and Snapshots
 ![](ide_stack_volume.png)<br /><br />
-The <a href="http://aws.amazon.com/ebs/">Volumes</a> are some additional drives that you can add to your instances in order to enhance the storage capacity.<br />
+The [Volumes](http://aws.amazon.com/ebs/) are some additional drives that you can add to your instances in order to enhance the storage capacity.<br />
-The <a href="http://aws.amazon.com/ebs/">Snapshots</a> describe a state of a device at a precise moment.
+The [Snapshots](http://aws.amazon.com/ebs/) describe a state of a device at a precise moment.

 To attach a Volume to an Instance, simply drag it from the Resources pannel, then drop it on an instance.
 You can then configure the Volume in the right pannel.

 #####3.2.4 Load Balancer and Auto Scaling
 ######Load Balancers
 ![](ide_stack_elb.png)<br /><br />
-The <a href="http://aws.amazon.com/elasticloadbalancing/">Load Balancers (ELB)</a> are some pre-configured instances automatically distributing the incomming traffric accross multiple EC2 Instances.
+The [Load Balancers (ELB)](http://aws.amazon.com/elasticloadbalancing/) are some pre-configured instances automatically distributing the incomming traffric accross multiple EC2 Instances.

 Simply drag a load balancer from the Resources pannel then drop it outside of the Availability Zones.
 You can then link the load balancer to the instances.<br />
 You can configure the load balances on the right pannel.

 ######Auto Scaling Groups
 ![](ide_stack_autoscaling.png)<br /><br />
-The <a href="http://aws.amazon.com/autoscaling/">Auto Scaling Groups</a> are some containers with an automatically set number of instances.
+The [Auto Scaling Groups](http://aws.amazon.com/autoscaling/) are some containers with an automatically set number of instances.

 Once the group placed inside an Availability Zone, you can drag and drop an AMI inside to define the type of instance to scale.<br />
 You can then configure the Autoscaling Group in the right pannel.

 ####3.2.5 EIPs
 ![](ide_stack_eip.png)<br /><br />
-The <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html">EIPs</a> are some static public IP address that you can associate to any instance/network card.
+The [EIPs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) are some static public IP address that you can associate to any instance/network card.

 To activate an EIP, click on the bottom right icon of an instance in order to make it colored.

 ####3.2.6 Virtual Private Cloud (VPC Stack only)
 ![](ide_stack_vpc.png)<br /><br />
-A <a href="http://aws.amazon.com/vpc/">VPC</a> is a virtual private network within a cloud infrastructure, isolating the resources from the internet.
+A [VPC](http://aws.amazon.com/vpc/) is a virtual private network within a cloud infrastructure, isolating the resources from the internet.

 You can access the global VPC properties in the right pannel.

 #####Subnet
 ![](ide_stack_vpc_subnet.png)<br /><br />
-A <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html">subnet</a> is, as its name implies, an isolated network inside a VPC.<br />
+A [subnet](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html) is, as its name implies, an isolated network inside a VPC.<br />
 You must set here the subnet CIDR block.
 You can define as well some ACL rules.

 #####Route Table
 ![](ide_stack_vpc_rt.png)<br /><br />
-A <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html">Route Table</a> is a table gathering the different routes associated to a subnet.
+A [Route Table](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html) is a table gathering the different routes associated to a subnet.

 #####Internet Gateway
 ![](ide_stack_vpc_igw.png)<br /><br />
-An <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html">Internet Gateway</a> makes the link between the Internet and the Route Tables.
+An [Internet Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html) makes the link between the Internet and the Route Tables.

 #####Virtual Gateway
 ![](ide_stack_vpc_vpn.png)<br /><br />